stackbit-projects/silvestru-site-f4da8/services.md

           to you**.

-          That said if you're a bargain hunter, I'm not your guy.
+          That said, if you're a bargain hunter, I'm not your guy.
         content_align: left
         actions: []
         actions_align: left